Natcel0711/Portfolio/src/projects/apagon.md

 image: apagon.png
 ---

-`Apagon` is a web scraper for the luma outages map, including and API that feeds a json of thos outages.
+`Apagon` is a web scraper for the luma outages map, including and API that feeds a json of those outages.

 **Links: [GitHub](https://github.com/Natcel0711/Apagon)**